 WARNING: The following article contains major spoilers for Marianne, streaming now on Netflix.

-Netflix's Marianne stars Victoire Du Bois, Lucie Boujenah, Tiphaine Daviot and Ralph Amoussou.
+Season 1 of Netflix's Marianne is now streaming.
+It stars Victoire Du Bois, Lucie Boujenah, Tiphaine Daviot and Ralph Amoussou.

 KEEP READING: Netflix's Marianne Delivers a Sick, Twisted Finale